 The Fund will be subject to the risks associated with fixed income securities.
 These risks include, among others, interest rate risk, credit/default risk and call/extension risk.
 In general, interest rate risk involves the risk that when interest rates decline, the market value of fixed income securities tends to increase (although many mortgage-related securities will have less potential than other debt securities for capital appreciation during periods of declining rates).
 Conversely, when interest rates increase, the market value of fixed income securities tends to decline.
 Credit/default risk involves the risk that an issuer or guarantor could default on its obligations, and the Fund will not recover its investment.
 Call risk and extension risk are normally present in adjustable rate mortgage loans ("ARMs"), mortgage-backed securities and asset-backed securities.
 For example, homeowners have the option to prepay their mortgages.
 Therefore, the duration of a security backed by home mortgages can either shorten (call risk) or lengthen (extension risk).
 In general, if interest rates on new mortgage loans fall sufficiently below the interest rates on existing outstanding mortgage loans, the rate of prepayment would be expected to increase.
 Conversely, if mortgage loan interest rates rise above the interest rates on existing outstanding mortgage loans, the rate of prepayment would be expected to decrease.
 In either case, a change in the prepayment rate can result in losses to investors.
 The same would be true of asset-backed securities, such as securities backed by car loans.

 A rising interest rate environment could cause the value of the Fund's fixed income securities to decrease, and fixed income markets to experience increased volatility in addition to heightened levels of liquidity risk.
-Additionally, decreases in the value of fixed income securities could lead to increased redemptions, which could impair the Fund's ability to achieve its investment objective.
-The risks associated with changing interest rates may have unpredictable effects on the markets and the Fund's investments.
+Additionally, decreases in the value of fixed income securities could lead to increased shareholder redemptions, which could impair the Fund's ability to achieve its investment objective.
+The risks associated with increasing interest rates are heightened given that interest rates are near historic lows, but may be expected to increase in the future with unpredictable effects on the markets and the Fund's investments.